exercism/go/exercises/paasio/README.md

 [PaaS]: http://en.wikipedia.org/wiki/Platform_as_a_service

+## Coding the solution

+Look for a stub file having the name paasio.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.